isaacullah/isaacullah.github.io/CompArchLab/index.md

 #### Students

-The Computational Archaeology Lab provides resources for undergraduate and graduate student research.
+The Computational Archaeology Lab provides computing and other resources for undergraduate and graduate student research in the field of Computational Archaeology.
 Starting in Fall, 2017, there will be opportunities for undergraduate student research volunteers.
-There may be a limited number of paid positions as well. lease [email me](iullah@sdsu.edu) if you are interested.
+There may be a limited number of paid hourly positions as well.
+Please [email me](iullah@sdsu.edu) if you are interested.

 <br>
-I am also currently seeking prospective Master's students interested in the research topics and methods detailed above.
-Please [email me](iullah@sdsu.edu) if you are interested in applying to the Anthropology MA program here at SDSU.
+I am currently seeking prospective Master's students interested in the field of Computational Archaeology.
+I am particularly interested in students with some background in GIS or other computational approaches.
+I will have ongoing research opportunities for students interested in working in Italy or Kazakhstan.
+Interested prospective Master's students should [email me](iullah@sdsu.edu) to discuss this further.
+You are also advised to visit the main [Anthropology MA program page](http://anthropology.sdsu.edu/graduate/index.html) for more information about our graduate studies program.

 #### Funding and support